dywisor/roverlay/doc/rst/usage.rst

 These are the steps that *roverlay* performs:

-1. **sync** - get R packages using various methods (rsync, http, local directory)
+#. **sync** - get R packages using various methods
+   (rsync, http, local directory)

-2. scan the R Overlay directory (if it exists) for valid ebuilds
+#. scan the R Overlay directory (if it exists) for valid ebuilds

-3. import ebuilds from the additions dir
+#. import ebuilds from the additions dir

-4. **add** - queue all R packages for ebuild creation
+#. **add** - queue all R packages for ebuild creation

    * all repositories are asked to list their packages which are then added to a queue

-   * packages may be declined by the overlay creator if they already have an ebuild

    * packages may be declined or manipulated by package rules

      See also: `Package Rules`_

+   * packages may be declined by the overlay creator if they already have an ebuild

+     The overlay is able to detect changes to the package file, e.g. when upstream modified a package without renaming it.
+To realize this, the package file's checksum (sha256) is compared with the ebuild's entry in the `distmap`_.
+If they do match, then the package is declined as it already exists.
+Otherwise, a revision bump is triggered.

-5. **create** - process each package *p* from the package queue (thread-able on a per package basis)
+#. **create** - process each package *p* from the package queue
+   (thread-able on a per package basis)

    * read *p*'s DESCRIPTION file that contains information fields like 'Depends', 'Description' and 'Suggests'

    * resolve *p*'s dependencies

      * differentiate between *required* and *optional* dependencies (for example, dependencies from the 'Depends' field are required, while those from 'Suggests' are optional)

      * **immediately stop** processing *p* if a *required* dependency cannot be resolved in which case a valid ebuild cannot be created

      * verify dependencies on packages found in the overlay, whether their ebuilds already exist or not (*selfdep validation*)

+       * drop unsatisfiable *selfdeps*

+       * **stop** processing *p* if a *required selfdep* is missing

        See also: `Dependency Resolution`_

    * create an ebuild for *p* by using the dependency resolution results and a few information fields like 'Description'

    * **done** with *p* - the overlay creator takes control over *p* and may decide to write *p*'s ebuild now (or later)

-6. write the overlay
+#. write the overlay

-   * write/update the profiles dir
+   * write/update the profiles dir and metadata/layout.conf

      * *roverlay* respects manual changes to USE_EXPAND description files

-   * write all ebuilds and apply patches to them (supports threads on a per package basis)
+   * write all ebuilds and apply patches to them

    * write the *metadata.xml* files
-     (supports threads on a per package basis)

      * this uses the latest created ebuild available for a package

    * write the *Manifest* files
-     (does not support threads by default / supports threads on a per package basis when using *portage* directly)

      * this uses all ebuilds availabe for a package

+   Most write operations support threading.

+#. call the *overlay_success* hook

+#. write the stats database file (optional)

+   * call the *db_written* hook

 --------------------------------------------------------------
  Expected Overlay Result / Structure of the generated overlay